post-pregnancy body contouring with sydney plastic surgeon dr ellis choy

 Removal of Excess Skin After Weight Loss

 A by-product of weight loss is excess skin.
-This is because, while exercise burns fat and helps those pounds and ounces melt away, it has no effect on the skin which once covered this fat.
+This is because, while exercise burns fat, it has no effect on the skin which once covered this fat.
 As the fat reduces, the skin is left behind.

 While the skin may return to its former shape and size after pregnancy, repeated pregnancies may result in excess skin, as the body finds it increasingly difficult to regenerate tissue in the dermal layer.

 This excess skin is no longer taut and tight against the flesh beneath.
 Instead, it hangs loosely, creating bulges and droopy areas.
-As the body ages, this sagging tends to grow worse as the ageing skin loses its elasticity.
+Over time, this tends to grow worse because ageing skin loses its elasticity.

-As part of a post-pregnancy body contouring procedure, we will address this for you by reducing the excess skin and leaving you with a more toned body contour.
+As part of a post-pregnancy body contouring procedure, we address this by reducing the excess skin and creating a more toned body contour.

 Reversal of the Effects of Breast feeding